RajeshPatkarInstitute/Stack-Widget/Docs/Controller/Stack-Rest-API.md

 ## Create
-This Restful call will create a Stack with the id provided via dynamic URL. eg.   *localhost:8080/stack-api/create/23* This URL will create a Stack with id 23
+This Restful call will create a Stack with the id provided via dynamic URL. eg. **localhost:8080/stack-api/create/23**
+This URL will create a Stack with id 23

+## Delete
+This Restful call will delete the Stack with a given id provided via dynamic URL. eg. **localhost:8080/stack-api/delete/23**
+This URL will create a Stack with id 23